The perception of vision is a dynamic process, with the eyes moving continuously to keep objects of attention on the fovea.

 The crystalline lens inside the eye is attached to the ocular walls by elastic ligaments (zonular ligaments).
 When the eye moves, the lens also moves.
 This movement of the lens (oscillations or ‘wobbling’) can continue even after the eye stops.
 Generally, the ‘wobbling’ time is very short, and we barely notice it.

-This is a fully innovative and unique.
-It shows great promise to benefit patients who are suffering from conditions that affect the stability of the crystalline lens.
+This is a fully innovative and unique and shows great promise to benefit patients who are suffering from conditions that affect the stability of the crystalline lens.